 I wasn’t sure about what eating in Iceland would be like…I was actually pretty worried.
 Being a picky eater, but adamant about trying new foods, I knew that I had to make an effort to find some good places and try some real Icelandic food.
-Just so you don’t have to go searching too hard, I’m including all the places where you can find some good food in Reykjavik–the city where I spent most of my time on this trip to Iceland.
+Just so you don’t have to go searching too hard, I’m including all the places where you can find some delicious places to ear in Reykjavik–the city where I spent most of my time on this trip to Iceland.
 All of these spots, I would definitely go again.

 Going on a food tour in Reykjavik is also a good idea!

-Asking friends for their recommendations for good food in Reykjavik
+Asking friends for their recommendations for where to eat in Reykjavik

-The first thing I did was ask my friends for their suggestions about where to eat in Reykjavik.
+The first thing I did was ask my friends for their suggestions on places to eat and find good food in Reykjavik.
 Luckily, I know plenty of people who have visited in the last couple years who had some great suggestions, but my favorite was the recommendation from Danika and Chris of No Destinations who recommended The Fish Company.

 We all know that Iceland can be a bit pricey–even coming from Amsterdam, I had to budget properly to eat out in Reykjavik.
 At first, I was a bit surprised at how much the “Around Iceland” tasting menu cost (about 88 euro per person at the time) at The Fish Company.
 But when you think a burger and fries can be about 20 euro, it ends up feeling like a bargain.
 Honestly, that meal was definitely worth the cost.
 If you are one to appreciate good food and appreciate how much you sometimes have to spend to get a good meal, then it’s a great place to have a really nice dinner.